-After saved the DHCP reservation, the DHCP RESERVATIONS LIST will list the configuration.
+After the DHCP reservation is saved, the DHCP RESERVATIONS LIST will list the configuration.

-The NUMBER OF DYNAMIC DHCP CLIENTS shows how many DHCP clients (PC or Laptop) connected to the router currently.
+The NUMBER OF DYNAMIC DHCP CLIENTS shows how many DHCP clients (PC or Laptop) are connected to the router currently.

-Click on the Save Settings button.
+Click on Save Settings.
 You will be asked to reboot by a pop-up window.
-Click on the OK to reboot the router.
+Click on OK to reboot the router.